Become a Social Worker in Alaska

 What are the social work continuing education requirements in Alaska?

 Social workers must renew their license every two years.
-Additionally, social workers must complete 45 hours of continuing education, including six hours on substance abuse and three in professional ethics training.
-To renew, complete the online renewal form and pay the fee.
+Additionally, social workers must complete 45 hours of continuing education, including at least 10 hours of live, live online, or synchronous training and 3 hours in professional ethics, due to the Board of Social Work Examiners’ adopted regulatory changes in Title 12, Chapter 18 of the Alaska Administrative Code.
+To renew, follow the application renewal directions here

 What is the best way to look up my social work license in Alaska?

-Search for your social work license at the Alaska Board of Social Work Examiners’ site.
+Search for your social work license in the MY LICENSE Self-Service Portal.
 Search by your name to find your license number status and professional information.